-Many companies are taking a renewed look at their return-to-work (RTW) strategies to better accommodate employees and meet regulatory requirements, such as the Americans with Disabilities Act (ADA).
+Many companies are taking a renewed look at their return-to-work (RTW) strategies to better accommodate employees and meet regulatory requirements, such as the Americans with Disabilities Act (ADA), and to advance environmental, social and governance (ESG) practices.
 As they build out their programs, employers are navigating overlapping obligations related to absence management and compliance—and while many do have processes in place, they are still not creating a best practice model.

-Below are four steps companies can take to help strengthen their programs and realize tangible outcomes.
+These are four steps can help companies strengthen their programs and realize tangible outcomes:

 Companies that adopt these strategies for RTW programs tend to be more action-oriented, compliant, and coordinated—which ultimately has benefits for both employees and employers.